-Ten or twenty years ago shutting your computer down every time you finished using it was the norm – It was simply what you did.
-However in today's world many people want, or even need, to be connected 24/7, making shutting down after you've finished what you're doing a huge bother.
-It would be infinitely easier to leave everything as it is, so that you could come back later and instantly continue where you left off, or so that you could quickly & easily check emails and notifications throughout the day.
+Ten or twenty years ago, shutting your computer down every time you finished using it was the norm - it was simply what you did.
+However, in today's world, many people want or even need, to be connected 24/7, making shutting down after you've finished what you're doing a huge bother.
+It would be infinitely easier to leave everything as it is so that you could come back later and instantly continue where you left off, or so that you could quickly and easily check emails and notifications throughout the day.

 Both of these completely turn off when you put your Mac to sleep.
-In fact, the only part of your Mac that stays on while it's asleep is the RAM – And since the RAM is a static component, one that does not contain any moving or mechanical parts, it can be used as much as you like without ever wearing out.
+In fact, the only part of your Mac that stays on while it's asleep is the RAM, and since the RAM is a static component, one that does not contain any moving or mechanical parts, it can be used as much as you like without ever wearing out.

-The reason for this is the fact that caches are there for a reason – The reason being that they prevent the computer from having to load everything from scratch.
+The reason for this is the fact that caches are there for a reason: they prevent the computer from having to load everything from scratch.
 For example, if you have a website open in Safari, then you minimize the Safari window and proceed to send an email using the Mail app, the website you have open in Safari is cached to the RAM.
 This is so that in the event you choose to go back to the website after sending your email, the website will still be there, just as you left it.
 However if the website was not cached to the RAM, or if you manually cleared the cache, it would have to reload all over again once you switched back to it!
 You can imagine how frustrating this would be, as it would render multitasking virtually impossible.

 Leaving your Mac switched on obviously means that most of the mechanical parts, such as the fans and the hard disk, will be running.
-In regards to the hard drive, you should find out if your Mac has a HDD (mechanical hard drive) or a SSD (static hard drive).
-All MacBook Airs and Retina MacBook Pros have SSDs – So if you own one of these, you won't have to worry about the drive wearing out, as SSDs have no moving parts.
+In regards to the hard drive, you should find out if your Mac has an HDD (mechanical hard drive) or an SSD (static hard drive).
+All MacBook Airs and Retina MacBook Pros have SSDs, so if you own one of these, you won't have to worry about the drive wearing out, as SSDs have no moving parts.
 And although SSDs can still wear out after so-many reads/writes, as long as your Mac isn't doing many hard drive intensive tasks (like copying large files) the SSD shouldn't wear too much.